 UCA is the only private, bi-lingual school in Uvita that offers a US accredited diploma!

-UCA already has three high school graduates!
-Two attend university in the United States, and the other is currently serving in the Coast Guard in the United States.
+UCA already has five high school graduates!
+Most are currently attending university in the United States, and one is serving in the Coast Guard in the United States.
 Way to go graduates!

 UCA has low teacher turnover – the same teachers year after year!

 Every classroom at UCA is bi-lingual, with teachers who speak both Spanish and English.